Educational Ambassadors Sought

 During the following academic year, the educational ambassador will repeat the class he or she taught in neighboring countries in person or through webinars.

-Current Educational Ambassador
+Current Educational Ambassadors

 2016 – Adedayo Adepoju, Nigeria